QuantumKitHub/PEPSKit.jl/docs/src/examples/heisenberg_su/index.md

 [ Info: Space of x-weight at [1, 1] = ℂ^4
 [ Info: SU iter 597    : dt = 0.01, |Δλ| = 9.938e-07.
 Time = 0.003 s/it
 [ Info: SU: bond weights have converged.
 [ Info: Simple update finished.
-Total time elasped: 18.10 s [ Info: Space of x-weight at [1, 1] = ℂ^4
+Total time elapsed: 18.10 s [ Info: Space of x-weight at [1, 1] = ℂ^4
 [ Info: SU iter 1      : dt = 0.001, |Δλ| = 2.135e-03.
 Time = 0.003 s/it
 [ Info: Space of x-weight at [1, 1] = ℂ^4